Probability error bounds for approximation of functions in reproducing kernel Hilbert spaces: Main Results

+Coming back to our problem, by noting that $\|f - \pi^n_x f \|$, unlike $\left\|f - \frac{1}{n} \sum_{i=1}^n \lambda(x_i) K_{x_i} \right\|$, is monotonically nonincreasing with respect to $n$, our next goal is to strengthen Theorem~\ref{thmprobconv} to almost certain convergence after passing to a single measure space.
 Firstly, recall that, e.g.\ see \cite[Proposition 10.6.1]{cohn}, the countably infinite product space $X^\NN$ equipped with the smallest $\sigma$-algebra rendering each projection map $X_i \colon X^\NN \to X$ measurable admits a unique probability measure $P^\NN$ such that the projection maps are independent random variables with distribution $P$.

 \begin{lemma} Let $X$, $P$, $K$, and $\cH$ be as in Theorem \ref{thmbound} and $f \in \cH$.
 For each $\delta > 0$ define

 and

 Then,